UpstreamData/pyasic/docs/index.md

 ## [`MinerConfig`][pyasic.config.MinerConfig] and [`MinerData`][pyasic.data.MinerData]

 Pyasic implements a few dataclasses as helpers to make data return types consistent across different miners and miner APIs.
+The different fields of these dataclasses can all be viewed with the classmethod `cls.fields()`.

 <br>